davidachee/davidachee/README.md

 ## About me
 I'm a full stack engineer living in Austin, TX.

-I'm currently a lead engineer at [InVision](http://invisionapp.com).
+I'm currently a software engineer at [Lattice](http://https://lattice.com).